How to buy Intel shares

 Intel share dividends

-While Intel's payout ratio might seem low, this can signify that Intel is investing more in its future growth.
+While Intel's payout ratio might seem fairly standard, it's worth remembering that Intel may be investing much of the rest of its net profits in future growth.

 Have Intel's shares ever split?